MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

 	Set-AadrmOnboardingControlPolicy – SecurityGroupObjectId <group object ID>

+3. Now deploy the pre-migration script (**Pre-migration_script.cmd**) to all Windows computers to ensure that clients yet to be migrated continue to communicate with AD RMS even if they consume content that is protected by migrated clients.

+ You can use Group Policy or another software deployment mechanism to deploy this script.

 ## Step 3.
 Activate your Azure Information Protection tenant
 This step requires you to activate the Azure Rights Management service.
 Instructions are fully covered in the [Activating Azure Rights Management](../deploy-use/activate-service.md) article.